Terms and Conditions

-If the Agreement has been entered into for an indefinite period or for a definite period of at least twelve months, Pine has the right to adapt or add to these Terms and Conditions at any time.
+If the Agreement has been entered into for an indefinite period or for a definite period of at least twelve months, ECS has the right to adapt or add to these Terms and Conditions at any time.
 Such adapted or additional terms shall enter into force 60 days after communication thereof to Customer.
 Minor adaptations shall enter into force immediately after communication.5.3.

 6. Term and termination6.1.

-The Agreement enters into force on the day that notice of acceptance by Customer is received by Pine and will remain in force for a term as specified in the Agreement.
+The Agreement enters into force on the day that notice of acceptance by Customer is received by ECS and will remain in force for a term as specified in the Agreement.
 If no such term has been specified, the term shall be a one-year term, which is extended each year by another one-year term unless terminated at the end of a one-year term by either party subject to a two months’ written notice.6.2.

 In case a party blamefully fails to comply with the material obligations under the Agreement, the other party may terminate the Agreement, but only after the party that failed to comply has not remedied the failure within a reasonable time period after having received a written notice of default that is adequate and as detailed as possible.6.3.